Former Judge of the Supreme Court of India

-The Hon’ble Supreme Court ban on seeking votes over religion, race or caste in the case of Abhiram Singh v C.D.
-Commachen held that “religion, race, caste, community or language would not be allowed to play any role in the electoral process.”
+The Supreme Court banned seeking votes through appeals based on religion, race or caste in the case of Abhiram Singh v C.D.
+Commachen, stating “religion, race, caste, community or language would not be allowed to play any role in the electoral process.”
 Justice Rao was part of the majority opinion that ruled that “the Constitution forbids the state from mixing religion with politics.”
 In the ratio of 5:3.

 Justice Rao, along with Justice Dave also ruled in the case of Narendra v K.Meena that a persistent effort of the wife to constraint her husband to be separated from the family constitutes an act of ‘cruelty’ to grant a divorce.

 Justice Rao was part of a 7-Judge Bench of the Supreme Court in Krishna Kumar Singh v State of Bihar that held that the re-promulgation of ordinances is unconstitutional.
 The Bench gave the verdict in this case while examining the validity of the Bihar ordinance which was re-promulgated seven times since 1989 by the state government to confer certain benefits on Sanskrit teachers.
 It was later allowed to expire.
 Though it spoke about a state ordinance, this judgment will be binding on ordinances promulgated by the president as well.